tambapps/marcel/documentation/src/language-specification/control-flows/switch-when.md

 # Switch and When

 Marcel defines conditional control flows that can return values.
+Note that in the below control flows described, you **can't** re-assign a value to **local variables** created **outside** the switch/when scope.

 ## When